teusH/MySense/SamenMetenTools/README.md

 The spreadsheets will show per sheet the historical and current stations information.
 Station names will be in color to denote active states (red: station not active in the period, orange: lately not active, black: active).

+Example of generated output file for region Land van Cuijk is 'Land van Cuijk.xlsx'.

 The script uses municipality stations routine of the SamenMetenThings class module.

 ### Things2HTML.py
 Things2HTML will generate an interactive (Python Folium) Open Streep Map with regional low-cost station location markers.
 Clicking o marker will show information of installed sensors and operational timings.
 The chart is interactive.
 Goal is to present heatmaps of measurements as well of PM calibrated (temperature and RH) measurements.
-The HTML can be used on a wegside via <iframe src=HTMLfile>.
+The HTML can be used on a website via <iframe src=HTMLfile>.

+The file 'Land van Cuijk.html' is a real life example of a generated HTML interactive map page for an overview of Samen Meten stations in the region Land van Cuijk in Holland.
+Which can be visualised via a browser.

 ### ThingsArchive.py
 This module will await completion of alpha tests of other modules.